hanusvalenta/GooseBot/README.md

 list of currently usable commands:

 * /hi
+Sends friendly message

 * /ping
+Pong

 * /pong
+Ping

 * /selfie
+Sends ai generated selfie

 * /status
+Returns bot ping and status

 * /repeat
+Repeats the message given

 * /reference
+Sends picture for your art practise for your choosing

+* /clirun
+Runs command on hosting device

 note that the reference command can and will sometimes reply with pictures with artictic nudity!